ashsProjects/Hadoop_MapReduce_Analysis/README.md

 #### Ayush Adhikari
 <hr>

+This project was an introduction to using Hadoop MapReduce to analyze a large file (~1.6 GB), namely the Million Song subset containing 10,000 songs.
+The files were stored using HDFS and cluster size consisted of 10 machines.
+There are 10 Java files with jobs of their own which are focused on answering the 10 questions below.
+Each question details the command used to run them, outputs, and the explanation of the jobs.

 ### Q1 Which artist has the most songs in the data set?
 ```bash
 hadoop jar build/libs/Assign3.jar Q1 /hw/analysis.txt /hw/Q1 /hw/Q1sorted